LEAVING SITE

 Common Side Effects

-Skin redness around the nail, shape change, irritation, ingrown toenail and discoloration, application site reaction, burning sensation, dry skin, and itching.
+Skin redness around the nail, shape change, irritation, ingrown toenail and discolouration, application site reaction, burning sensation, dry skin, and itching.

 Ask a doctor